dqromney/markups/projects/training/amazon/aws/aws.md

                 - Denial of service attacks
                 - IAM to reduce or eliminate the existence of Rogue servers
                 - 30 plus compliance certifications for environments
         - Software
           - Causes for failure
             - Resource exhaustion, like runaway processes, memory leaks, and file growth
             - Computational or logic errors, such as faulty references, de-allocated memory, corrupt pointers, sync errors, and race conditions.
             - Inadequate monitoring, such as the inability to identy issues, and
             - Failed upgrades, such as intercompatibility and integrations
           - How AWS helps
             - Offices blue and green deployments that allow for quick rollbacks
             - Automates continuous integration and continuous delivery workflow
             - Runs smaller code deployments to reduce unit, integration, and system bugs
             - Provides current and secure resources with OS patching, and
             - Creates and manages a collection of related AWS resources
         - Infrastructure
             - Causes for failure
                 - Hardware failure of servers, storage, or networks
                 - Natural disaster, like hurricanes, floods, and earthquakes
                 - Power outages, including failed power supplies and batteries
                 - Volumetric attacks, such as DDoS's; Domain Name System, or DNS, amplification; or UDP/ICMP floods.
             - How AWS helps
                 - AWS continues to expand our world-class infrastructure and leads the industry in improving data centers on a massive scale.
                 - Our customers can run applications and failover across multiple Availability Zones and Regions.
                 - AWS systems are designed to be highly available and durable.
 S3 is designed to provide eleven nines of durability and four nines of availability.
 Amazon Elastic Compute Cloud, or Amazon EC2, is designed for four nines of availability, and Amazone Elastic Block Store, Amazone EBS, volumes are designed for five nines of availability.
                 - As a standard, each AWS Availability Zone in each Region is redundantly connected to multiple tier-one transit providers.
                 - And, AWS, every compute instance is served by two independent power sources, each with utility, UPS, and back-up generator power.
     - Benefits of improved operational resilience
         - Causes and impacts of downtime
             - Third-party fees
             - Equipment replacement
             - After-the-fact incidental costs
             - Recovery activities and costs
             - Detection costs associated with initial discovery and subsequent investigation.
             - Unproductive IT staff and end-user costs
             - Lost revenue
             - Business disruption costs
             - And more
         - How AWS mitigates operational failures
             - Leverages automation
             - Manages services from end to end
             - Provides system-wide visibility for usage, performance, and operational metrics
             - Enables security and governance configuration of AWS resources
             - Monitors API access
-    - Customer examples
 - Module 5: Business Agility
     - Key performance indicators to measure business agility
     - How increased business agility allows for innovation and decreased risks and costs